Dense Vector Search

 &knnPreFilter=inStock:true

-While the preFilter parameter may be explicitly specified on any usage of the knn query parser, the default Pre-Filtering behavior (when no preFilter parameter is specified) will vary based on how the knn query parser is used:
+While the preFilter parameter may be explicitly specified on any usage of the knn or vectorSimilarity query parsers, the default Pre-Filtering behavior (when no preFilter parameter is specified) will vary based on how the query parser is used:

-• When used as the main q param: fq filters in the request (that are not Solr Post Filters) will be combined to form an implicit KNN Pre-Filter.
+• When used as the main q param: fq filters in the request (that are not Solr Post Filters) will be combined to form an implicit Graph Pre-Filter.

 • This default behavior optimizes the number of vector distance calculations considered, eliminating documents that would eventually be excluded by an fq filter anyway.